gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 Isolation prevents one measurement from warming or mutating state for the next worker.
 Calibration gives fast and slow operations enough samples without assigning both an arbitrary loop count.
-Relative standard deviation attaches a noise estimate to every mean.
+Relative standard deviation attaches a noise estimate to each mean.
 Mutation needs an extra rule because timing the second edit of an altered tree would measure a different operation; rebuilding outside the timer preserves the input without charging setup to the result.

 The corpus targets code paths.
-WHATWG and ECMAScript specifications plus [web-platform-tests](https://github.com/web-platform-tests/wpt) supply clean markup.
+WHATWG and ECMAScript specifications plus [web-platform-tests](https://github.com/web-platform-tests/wpt) provide clean markup.
 Mozilla's [readability corpus](https://github.com/mozilla/readability) supplies saved pages with the nesting and links exercised by selectors and `:has()`.
 Broken [html5lib fixtures](https://github.com/html5lib/html5lib-tests) invoke adoption agency and foster parenting.
 Escape and unescape process Tolstoy's [_War and Peace_](https://www.gutenberg.org/ebooks/2600).